How we work

 As a national private foundation, The J. W. McConnell Family Foundation has two principal granting streams.
 Foundation initiatives are multi-year collaborations that align the efforts of several partners, including other funders, to achieve change in a particular domain.
-Examples include ALLIES, a program that assists communities in implementing immigrant employment strategies; and Sport for Development, a movement that actively uses sports and recreation programs to build more inclusive communities.
+Examples include Cities for People, a program that aims to foster more inclusive, innovative and resilient cities; and RECODE, a program that provides social innovation and entrepreneurship opportunities for post-secondary students wanting to drive change.
 Within such initiatives, grants are generally made through an invitation to apply or by a request for proposals.

 The Foundation regularly holds roundtables and working sessions to share new learning and approaches for working on complex issues.